kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-top-next-song.md

  * @return a group containing a list of song count records, sorted by count.
  */
 def sortNextSongs(nextSongs: GroupBuilder): GroupBuilder = {
-  nextSongs.sortBy('count).reverse.toList[SongCount]('songCount -> 'scalaTopSongs)
+  nextSongs.sortBy('count).reverse.toList[SongCount]('songCount -> 'topSongs)
 }
 {% endhighlight %}

 A Scalding `GroupBuilder` is basically a group of named tuples, which have been grouped by a field, and that you can operate on inside a grouping operation.
 Here, we've grouped by the `firstSong` field, and we sort the group by the number of times they've been played.
-The result is a list of songs in the order from most to least played, in the field `scalaTopSongs`.
+The result is a list of songs in the order from most to least played, in the field `topSongs`.

-`scalaTopSongs` contains the data we want: the next top songs, sorted by popularity, that follow any particular song.
+`topSongs` contains the data we want: the next top songs, sorted by popularity, that follow any particular song.
 The last few lines are the machinery required to put that into our songs table.

 #### Do some additional processing on the tuples

-We do a simple conversion of Scala Lists to Java Lists and pack that list into the TopSongs record in the topNextSongs field.
-This uses a straightforward user-defined function that converts Scala Lists to Java Lists:
+Next, we convert the tuple in `topSongs` to an Avro record with one field `topNextSongs`.

 {% highlight scala %}
-    .map('scalaTopSongs -> 'topSongs) { scalaListToJavaList }
     .packAvro('topSongs -> 'topNextSongs)
 {% endhighlight %}